Credit 101: The Ultimate Guide to Credit in 2024

 Pros of ARMs:

-• The opportunity to pay a more significant portion of the principal within the initial term allows you to build equity faster.
-It is especially effective if you plan on selling before the variable rate begins.
+Opportunity to pay a greater portion of the principal within the initial term – allowing you to build equity faster.
+Especially effective if you plan on selling before the variable rate begins.

 Cons of ARMs: